What does the colour of the car warning symbol mean?

 11. Low tyre pressure light

 The low tyre pressure light indicates that the pressure in one or more of your car’s tyres is too low.
-It looks like a tire with an exclamation point.
+It looks like a tire with an exclamation point inside it.
 Pull over when it’s safe to do so and visually check your tyres for any punctures (you may need to replace your tyre if you do see a puncture).
 However, if the tires appear to be intact, head to a service station, check their air pressure and inflate them to the recommended level.

 12. Fog light